The inspiration for The Barrage Body, book 4 in The Erdington Mysteries (and why this isn’t quite the book I thought it would be) #histfic #mystery

 But, the chance discovery of another victim, with worrying parallels, sets Mason, and his constable, O’Rourke, on a journey that will take them back over twenty-five years, the chance to finally solve the case, while all around them the uncertainty of war continues, impossible to ignore.

 The Custard Corpses is available as an ebook, paperback, hardback and audiobook (Thank you to Matt Coles for doing such a fabulous job with the narration).
-And, I’ve written a sequel to.
-The Automobile Assassination which will release on 25th November 2021.
+And, I’ve written a sequel too The Automobile Assassination.
+The Secret Sauce is also releasing in August 2025.

 https://www.jazzybookreviews.com/2021/11/the-custard-corpses-by-mj-porter-book.html